Proven-Paradox/shaper-system/Handbook.md

 ## Step 5: Talent
 Finally, you choose one talent.
 Talents are described in full in [Chapter 8](#chapter-8-talents); these are major changes that help define what your character is good at.

 > Eric looks over the available Talents for something that looks interesting.
-He spots Matter Over Mind and decides that could represent XU having energy shields.
+He spots Matter Over Mind and decides that could represent XU-808 having energy shields.
 >
 > Meanwhile Lydia looked ahead to plan her build.
 Since she took a point away in Soul, she decides to use Matter Over Mind to cover her weak Mental Defense.